mainibet/socratic-coding-tutor/memory-bank/active-session.md

 - [Technical issues or environmental factors]

 ---
 *This file should be updated after each exchange with the student and cleared when moving to a new problem/topic.
-Important insights should be moved to progress.md or tutoring-insights.md before clearing.*
+Important insights should be moved to → progress.md or → tutoring-insights.md before clearing.*

+**Cross-References:**
+- **→ progress.md**: Transfer concept mastery evidence and learning milestones
+- **→ tutoring-insights.md**: Move effective questioning strategies and successful techniques
+- **← student-profile.md**: Reference learning preferences and known strengths when planning questions